How To Tell If An Email Is Fake Or Legitimate

 |If there are multiple typos in an unfamiliar email, forward the suspicious email to your IT administrator for a second opinion.|

-The more sophisticated phishing emails are designed to create the illusion of reality.
-They may appear legitimate visually but the links themselves may be malicious.
+The more sophisticated phishing emails are designed to create the illusion of reality, which we like to call Hyperlink Manipulation.
+They may appear legitimate visually but the link destinations are suspicious or unclear.
 When you spot hyperlinks in an unfamiliar email, hover over it and take note of the domain beside the mouse or in the lower left corner of your screen.

 Tip: With your mouse, hover over the link see the exact destination.